Palmitic acid: Dietary sources

-Palmitic acid is produced by a wide range of other plants and organisms, typically at low levels.
-It is present in butter, cheese, milk, and meat, as well as cocoa butter, olive oil, soybean oil, and sunflower oil.
+Palmitic acid is produced by a wide range of plants and organisms, typically at low levels.
+Among common foods it is present in milk, butter, cheese, and some meats, as well as cocoa butter, olive oil, soybean oil, and sunflower oil, (see table).
 Karukas contain 44.90% palmitic acid.
-The cetyl ester of palmitic acid (cetyl palmitate) occurs in spermaceti.
+The cetyl ester of palmitic acid, cetyl palmitate, occurs in spermaceti.

 Biochemistry

 Palmitic acid is the first fatty acid produced during fatty acid synthesis and is the precursor to longer fatty acids.
 As a consequence, palmitic acid is a major body component of animals.
 In humans, one analysis found it to make up 21–30% (molar) of human depot fat, and it is a major, but highly variable, lipid component of human breast milk.
+Palmitic acid comprises nearly half of total human brain saturated fatty acids.

 Palmitate negatively feeds back on acetyl-CoA carboxylase (ACC), which is responsible for converting acetyl-CoA to malonyl-CoA, which in turn is used to add to the growing acyl chain, thus preventing further palmitate generation.
 Some proteins are modified by the addition of a palmitoyl group in a process known as palmitoylation.
 Palmitoylation is important for localisation of many membrane proteins.

 Applications

 Surfactant

 Palmitic acid is used to produce soaps, cosmetics, and industrial mold release agents.
 These applications use sodium palmitate, which is commonly obtained by saponification of palm oil.
-To this end, palm oil, rendered from palm tree (species Elaeis guineensis), is treated with sodium hydroxide (in the form of caustic soda or lye), which causes hydrolysis of the ester groups, yielding glycerol and sodium palmitate.
+To this end, palm oil, rendered from palm trees (species Elaeis guineensis), is treated with sodium hydroxide (in the form of caustic soda or lye), which causes hydrolysis of the ester groups, yielding glycerol and sodium palmitate.